How to Move a Plant: Tips for Packing and Moving Houseplants

 - Cover the pot loosely in plastic to keep it humid, and pack it in a box with your other plants.

-Choose a Method of Transport
+Choose a method of transport

 You can also ship plants by mail.
-If you do this, fill the hole with enough paper to keep the plants from shifting and poke holes in the box.
+If you do this, fill the box with enough paper to keep the plants from shifting and poke holes in the box.
 Add labels like “live plant,” “fragile,” and “this end up.”

 - You may need to adjust them so they receive more or less sunlight.

 The job doesn’t end with figuring out how to move a plant.
-Once you arrive at your new home, your plants should be one of your first priorities.
+Once you arrive, your plants should be one of your priorities.

 If you’ve been wondering if you can move your house plants without killing them, this simple guide should relieve you.
 Learning how to pack and move houseplants is easy once you’ve done it.